ADHD Decluttering | ADHD ORGANIZING TIPS | CLOSETS & BEDROOMS

 A no-fuss closet is your goal.

-Keep all like items together so that you can find them easily.Ā The less thought your ADHD brain has to put into where to find things the better.
-For example, storing all of your tank tops together, and all of your short sleeve shirts together is better than separating clothing by casual vs. dressy outfits.Ā
+Keep all like items together so that you can find them easily.Ā The less thought your ADHD brain has to put into where to find things, the better.
+For example, storing all your tank tops together and all of your short-sleeve shirts together is better than separating clothing by casual vs. dressy outfits.Ā

-Storing them by clothing type, (pants, tanks, long sleeve shirts, etc.) ensures that you won’t ever have to question where to find a sort of dressy, semi-casual shirt.
-You want to store things so simply that a 5-year-old could find things in there.Ā
+Storing them by clothing type ensures that you won’t ever have to question where to find a sort of dressy, semi-casual shirt.
+You want to store things so simply that a 5-year-old could find things in there. Ā When I organize a closet, I usually categorize clothing as follows:

 4. Avoid the seasonal switch

 Try to avoid moving out-of-season clothingĀ in and out of your bedroom with the seasons.
-It is much less work to keep everything accessible year around.
+It is much less work to keep everything accessible year-round.
 If you can store everything in your bedroom closet and dresser drawers, you will eliminate a lot of unnecessary work for yourself.Ā Ā

 Don’t store keepsake clothing that you don’t wear in your closet.Ā Ā Get items like college sweatshirts and your prom dress out of your closet and into a plastic keepsake bin.
 Store these items with the rest of your keepsakes in a basement or storage room.